 There are two types of profit sharing plans: cash and deferred.
-In a cash profit sharing plan, “contributions are paid directly to employees in the form of cash, checks, or stock.
-The amount is taxed as ordinary income when distributed,” according to the Employee Benefit Research Institute (EBRI).
+In a cash profit sharing plan, contributions are paid directly to an employee, typically in cash or checks, but also sometimes as stock.
+The amount is taxed as regular income.

 Deferred Profit Sharing Plan

-When contributions are deferred to individual employee accounts, this is referred to as a deferred profit sharing plan.
-“Benefits — and any investment earnings accrued — are distributed at retirement, death, disability, and sometimes at separation from service and other events,” EBRI continues.
+When contributions are deferred to individual employee accounts, this is referred to as a deferred profit sharing plan and is thought of as a retirement benefit.
+Earnings are distributed at retirement, upon death, after disability, or sometimes at separation from service or other events.
 When a company utilizes a cash plan, it is generally considered a type of employee bonus, while deferred plans are intended to supplement other benefits.

 Benefits of Profit Sharing